 Why I "Extra Life"

 Some have asked - "Why do you do this 'ExtraLife' thing?"
 For kids like my Grand-nephew Cyrus.
-Last year he celebrated his 4th Birthday!
+He will soon celebrate his 6th Birthday (in October)!
 This would not have been possible with out Monroe Carell Jr Children's Hospital (A Children's Miracle Network Hospital).
 Who knows what amazing things will happen for him THIS year!

 Below is a short synopsis from his Mom (my niece):